What Is PDF?

 - Versatility—PDF can be used for online and offline information representation.

-- Safety—users can adjust the settings and limit people’s access to copying the information shown in the PDF file.
-Level-up—digital signatures and passwords can also be applied.
+- Safety—users can adjust the settings and limit access to copying the information shown in the PDF file.
+To level up further, digital signatures and passwords can also be applied.

 - Convenience—just a few clicks are enough to create a PDF file (when speaking of converters, such as Swift Publisher, Microsoft Word and Apple Pages).